Breeching (boys): Celebrations

 In the 19th century, photographs were often taken of the boy in his new trousers, typically with his father.
 He might also collect small gifts of money by going round the neighbourhood showing off his new clothes.
 Friends, of the mother as much as the boy, might gather to see his first appearance.
 A letter of 1679 from Lady Anne North to her widowed and absent son gives a lengthy account of the breeching of her grandson: "Never had any bride that was to be dressed upon her wedding-night more hands about her, some the legs and some the armes, the taylor buttn'ing and other putting on the sword, and so many lookers on that had I not a ffinger amongst them I could not have seen him.
 When he was quit drest he acted his part as well as any of them. ... since you could not have the first sight I resolved you should have a full relation".
 The dresses he wore before she calls "coats".

 Unbreeched boys

-The first progression, for both boys and girls, was when they were shortcoated or taken out of the long dresses that came well below the feet that were worn by babies—and which have survived as the modern christening robe.
+The first progression, for both boys and girls, was when they were shortcoated or taken out of the long dresses worn by babies that came well below the feet, which have survived as the modern christening robe.
 It was not possible to walk in these, which no doubt dictated the timing of the change.
 Toddlers' gowns often featured leading strings, which were narrow straps of fabric or ribbon attached at the shoulder and held by an adult while the child was learning to walk.